 - Have a compelling blurb explaining your project with a call to action.

-- Promote your project on social media because most projects are funded 80% by family and friends but don’t forget to reach out to podcasts, vlogs, and the blogosphere.
+- Promote your project on social media because most projects are funded by family and friends but don’t forget to reach out to podcasts, vlogs, and the blogosphere.
 I talk about that in length here and here.

-Crowd funding can be a viable path for the more savvy author who already knows how to promote a book since the steps are so similar, but even then, there are no guarantees of a successful crowdfunding project.
+Crowdfunding can be a viable path for the author who already knows how to promote a book since the steps are so similar, but even then, there are no guarantees of a successful crowdfunding project.
 Nonetheless, you should be aware of the alternative ways to pay for your self-publishing expenses, that don’t include raiding your retirement account.